Britain's golden haul is best since 1908

 Newspaper front pages have reflected a growing sense of pride and patriotism, particularly after the past weekend’s ‘Super Saturday’ when Britain celebrated its greatest single Olympic day in living memory.

-“It was the greatest day in sport I have ever witnessed,” said Games chairman Seb Coe, himself a double Olympic gold medallist for Britain in 1980 and 1984.
+“It was the greatest day in sport I have ever witnessed,” said Games chairman Seb Coe, himself a double Olympic gold medalist for Britain in 1980 and 1984.

 The British Olympic Association is planning a parade on open-topped buses through London on September 10, after the Paralympics end, for what will be the country’s most successful Olympic team of the modern era.